Smart Every Nighttime Design Aims to Use Light as a Means to Build Better Communities

 Working out of a UNESCO world heritage site in Cartagena, Colombia, Smart Every Nighttime Design is a research project that aims to use light as a means to build better communities.
-The project, led by Arup’s lighting team, seeks to address night time activation of Getsemaní’s streets and public spaces in a bid to improve safety, stimulate the night time economy and engage with the local communities and events.
+The project, spearheaded by Arup’s Lighting team with urban-lighting leader Leni Schwendinger, seeks to address nighttime activation of Getsemaní’s streets and public spaces in a bid to improve safety, stimulate the night time economy and engage with the local communities and events.

-This documentary, produced by PLANE-SIGHT, presents the project’s findings and explains the research process and the resulting prototype.
+This documentary, produced by PLANE-SITE, presents the project’s findings and explains the research process and the resulting prototype.
 The team had two main ambitions:

 To develop a sustainable Nighttime Design concept and methodology; and to improve community connections and galvanize local stakeholders through the use of private property for public lighting.